siobhanchagan/website/index.md

 Personal archiving can help keep you organized and to more easily find important items.
 Losing track of your assets and online accounts is a threat to your personal identity, security, and legacy.
 Lastly, your personal archives should endure not only for your loved ones, but for the record of your community and culture.

-### *What can I transfer there?*
+#### *What can I transfer there?*
--VHS
+- VHS
--VHS-C
+- VHS-C
--S-VHS
+- S-VHS
--miniDV
+- miniDV
--DVCAM
+- DVCAM
--Compact audio cassette
+- Compact audio cassette
--3.5" Floppy
+- 3.5" Floppy
--Documents and photographs (up to 12"x17")
+- Documents and photographs (up to 12"x17")
--Slides and negatives (up to 12"x17")
+- Slides and negatives (up to 12"x17")

 #### *How do I use the lab space?*